Yang Xinhai: Biography

-Yang was born on July 29, 1968, in Zhengyang County, Henan.
+Yang was born on July 17, 1968, in Zhengyang County, Henan.
 His family was one of the poorest in their village.
 The youngest of four children, Yang was clever and introverted.
 He dropped out of school in 1985, at age 17, and refused to return home, instead travelling around China and working as a laborer.

 Crimes

-In 1988 and 1991, Yang was sentenced to labor camps for theft in Xi'an, Shaanxi and Shijiazhuang, Hebei.
-In 1996, he was sentenced to five years in prison for attempted rape in Zhumadian, Henan and released in 1999.
+In 1988 and 1991, Yang was sentenced to labor camps for theft in Xi'an, Shaanxi, and Shijiazhuang, Hebei.
+In 1996, he was sentenced to five years in prison for attempted rape in Zhumadian, Henan, and released in 1999.

-Yang's killings took place between 1999 and 2003 in the provinces of Anhui, Hebei, Henan and Shandong.
-At night, he would enter his victims' homes, and kill all of the occupants—mainly farmers—with axes, hammers, and shovels, sometimes killing entire families.
+Yang's killings took place between 1999 and 2003 in the provinces of Anhui, Hebei, Henan, and Shandong.
+At night, he would enter his victims' homes and kill all of the occupants—mainly farmers—with axes, hammers, and shovels, sometimes killing entire families.
 Each time he wore new clothes and large shoes.

 In October 2002, Yang killed a father and a six-year-old girl with a shovel and raped a pregnant woman, who survived the attack with serious head injuries.

-Arrest, trial and execution
+Arrest, trial, and execution

 Yang was detained on November 3, 2003, after acting suspiciously during a routine police inspection of entertainment venues in Cangzhou, Hebei.
 Police took him in for questioning and discovered that he was wanted for murder in four provinces.
 Yang was sentenced to death by the Luohe City Intermediate People's Court, Henan, on February 1, 2004.
 At the time of his sentencing, official Chinese media believed he had carried out China's longest and grisliest killing spree.
-Yang was executed on 14 February 2004 by firing squad.
+Yang was executed on 14 February 2004 by shooting and he was cremated.

 Motive

-According to some media reports at the time of his arrest, Yang's motive for the killings was revenge against society as a result of a break up.
+According to some media reports at the time of his arrest, Yang's motive for the killings was revenge against society as a result of a breakup.
 Allegedly his girlfriend had left him because of his previous sentences for theft and rape.
-Later media reports claimed that his enjoyment of robbery, rape and murder was the motive.
+Later media reports claimed that his enjoyment of robbery, rape, and murder was the motive.

 While Yang never formally provided a motive, he was quoted as saying: "When I killed people I had a desire.
 This inspired me to kill more.
 I don't care whether they deserve to live or not.
-It is none of my concern...I have no desire to be part of society.
+It is none of my concern ...
+I have no desire to be part of society.
 Society is not my concern."